Unicode

 A safe way to view & edit non-ASCII data is to use Edit-in-Place with Outline column view.
 Until these parts of the UI are re-written in a newer design tool (slated for v6) the limitations above will persist.

-As part of the text engine change, Tinderbox started a move towards storing $Text data as RTF rather than the current styled text.
+As part of the v5 text engine change, Tinderbox started a move towards storing $Text data as RTF rather than the current styled text.
 At first, the $Text data will be stored as both RTF and styled text which explains why there is an increase in v5+ TBX file sizes.
-These changes are likely to mean that v5+ created/saved files will be incompatible in whole or part with previous versions.
+These changes are likely to mean that v5+ created/saved files will be incompatible in whole or part for use with pre-v5 versions.

 MacRoman.
 Used in Apple Macs from outset (and largely falling away since the move to OSX), MacRoman encodes 256 characters - like, but differing from ASCII.
 MacRoman shares the first 128 characters with ASCII and in the remaining parts some characters exist in both encodings but with different characters encoding numbers (e.g. some accented Roman characters).
 With OS X, the Mac moved to UTF-8 encoding, but some app UIs programmed in pre-OS X tools (such as the then-popular Metrowerks) may not reflect such changes and still use the legacy MacRoman encodings.